Iran Warns no One Can Guarantee Control Of Situation If Israel Invades Gaza - UrduPoint

 Iran Warns 'no One Can Guarantee' Control Of Situation If Israel Invades Gaza

-Doha, (APP - UrduPoint / Pakistan Point News - 15th Oct, 2023) Iran on Sunday warned that any Israeli ground offensive in the Gaza Strip could escalate conflicts elsewhere in the middle East.
+Doha, (APP - UrduPoint / Pakistan Point News - 15th Oct, 2023) Iran on Sunday warned that any Israeli ground offensive in the Gaza Strip could expand the scope of the conflict elsewhere in the middle East.

-Foreign Minister Hossein Amir-Abdollahian held talks with Qatar's Emir Sheikh Tamim bin Hamad Al-Thani, as Israeli troops massed on the border.
+Foreign Minister Hossein Amir-Abdollahian held talks with Qatar's Emir Sheikh Tamim bin Hamad Al-Thani, as Israeli troops massed on the border with Gaza.

 "No one can guarantee the control of the situation and the non-expansion of the conflicts," he said, according to an Iranian foreign ministry statement.